wlonk/arcadia/vingt-et-un.md

 each other player also pull back their tokens, discard all the cards in front of them, and back down, with no cost, if they wish.

+At the end of the scene, each player evaluates whether they fulfilled any of the card draws for their social role.
+If so, they draw a card.
+They do not have to have fought for stakes to do this.
+There is no maximum hand size.

+Then, each player evaluates whether they fulfilled any of the token draws for their two desires.
+They may draw one token for each desire they hit, so zero, one, or two.

 ## Face cards

 Your character will have a number of particular powers that are tied to face